BrainR0tted/Brainrot-Footbal-League-FBGM-/README.md

 # Notes
 In it's current state, the League is essentially a reskin of vanilla Footbal GM with different teams and slight tweaks under the hood.\

-The teams have populations relative to their cities/states in their names, so smaller places like Irving and Hampton may benefit from equalizing populations.
+The teams have populations relatively accurate to their cities/states in their names, so smaller places like Irving and Hampton may benefit from equalizing populations.